 - Memory Services consists only of the NVRAM Manager which is responsible for the correct write/read of non-volatile data of different memory abstraction layers.

 - Communication Service is a module group for all the vehicle network communication (CAN, LIN, FlexRay, Ethernet) that enables the interface between the HW abstraction and diagnostics.
 There are also communication modules to handle the communication between ASW and BSW.
-The modules of the Communication Services cluster are RTE transformers (SOME/IP transformer, Com based transformer, and E2E transformer), Secure Onboard Communication, IPDU Multiplexer, Large Data COM (LDCOM), PDU Router (PDUR), Diagnostic COM Manager, Diagnostic Log and Trace (DLT), Generic Network Manager and bus specific transport protocol, state manager and network manager.
+The modules of the Communication Services cluster are RTE transformers (SOME/IP transformer, Com based transformer, and E2E transformer), Secure Onboard Communication, IPDU Multiplexer, Large Data COM (LDCOM), PDU Router (PDUR), Diagnostic COM Manager (DCM), Diagnostic Log and Trace (DLT), Generic Network Manager and state/network managers for the supported bus transport protocol.

 - Crypto Services based mainly by the Crypto Service Manager (CSM) that is responsible for the crypto “job” handling and key management.
 CSM jobs are abstractions that are grouped together with a specific CMS key, CSM queues, and CMS primitives.

 - Off-board communication services facilitate the functionality by defining interfaces for reception and transmission of standardized V2X communication or any transport protocol layer for geo-networking.
 Modules of this kind of service are V2X Management, V2X facilities, V2X Basic Protocol, and V2X Geo Networking.

 The ECU abstraction layer provides interfaces of all drivers from the uC Abstraction Layer to the Service Layer.
 This layer also contains interfaces from external drivers and peripherals that the uC Abstraction Layer cannot support.